 Spring.
 1 credit.
 Minimum enrollment 5; maximum 40.
 Prerequisite: VTMED 5400; third- and fourth-year veterinary students.
+Highly recommended: VTMED 6734.
 Letter grades only.
-J. M. Scarlett and staff from American Society for Prevention of Cruelty to Animals.
+J. M. Scarlett, E. Berliner, K. Bollen, and others.

 Shelter medicine is a new and exciting discipline in veterinary medicine.
 Caring for animals in animal shelters requires a "herd health" as well as an individual animal perspective.
-This course addresses the role of veterinarians working with and for animal shelters, the principles of preventive medicine and population health in companion animals; behavioral enrichment, temperament testing, and diagnosis and treatment of behavior problems in shelter animals; design and implementation of high volume spay/neuter programs for shelters; design and implementation of trap/neuter/release programs by shelters; and the medical management of common infectious diseases in shelter cats and approved methods of euthanasia for companion animals.
+This course addresses the role of veterinarians working with and for animal shelters, the principles of preventive medicine and population health in companion animals; behavioral enrichment, temperament testing. and diagnosis and treatment of behavior problems in shelter animals; design and implementation of high-quality, high-volume spay/neuter programs for shelters; design and implementation of trap/neuter/release programs by shelters; and the medical management of common infectious diseases and approved methods of euthanasia for companion animals.
 This is the second course in a three-course sequence.